websanco/liferay-learn/docs/dxp/7.x/en/site-building/developer-guide/developing-page-fragments/developing-page-fragments-with-the-fragments-toolkit.md

 ## Add a New Collection and Fragment

-Follow these steps to add a new Fragment Collection with a new Fragment to the compressed ZIP:
+Follow these steps to add a new Fragment Collection with a new Fragment:

 1. Install the Fragments Generator using the instructions in the project's [README](https://github.com/liferay/generator-liferay-fragments/blob/master/README.md).
 1. Create a Collection for the Fragment(s) in the project with the `npm run add-collection` command and answer the prompts to provide a name and an optional description: